Data Products¶

 Fundamentals¶

-| Key | Required | Supported | Description |
+| Key | Required | Mapped | Description |

 |---|---|---|---|

-apiVersion | Yes | Yes | Version of the standard used to build data product.
-Default value is v1.0.0.
-The platform ingests ODPS attributes in a best-effort approach based on the v0.9.0.
-This information is not displayed in the UI. |
+apiVersion | Yes | Yes | Version of the standard used to build the data product.
+Valid value is 1.0.0. |

 kind | Yes | Yes | The kind of file this is.
 Valid value is DataProduct. |

-id | Yes | Yes | A unique identifier used to reduce the risk of dataset name collisions, such as a UUID.
+id | Yes | Yes | A unique identifier used to reduce the risk of dataset name collisions.
 This attribute must be in the format of a UUID.
 Otherwise, the file will not be processed.
-The id is used in the key of the item. |
+This ID is used in the key of the item. |

 name | No | Yes | Name of the data product. |

 version | No | Yes | Current version of the data product.
 Not required, but highly recommended.
 The version is used in the key of the item.
-This information is used (with the UUID) to identify the related data product.
+The version combined with the id defines the unicity of a data product.
 Two different data products can have the same UUID but a different version. |

 status | Yes | No | Current status of the data product.
-Valid values are proposed, draft, active, deprecated, retired. |
+Valid values are proposed, draft, active, deprecated, and retired.
+Only active data products may be uploaded to the platform. |

 domain | No | No | Business domain |